America's Great Depression: Summary

-Rothbard argues that it was the interventionist policies of the Herbert Hoover administration which magnified the duration, breadth, and intensity of the Great Depression.
-Rothbard explains the Austrian theory of the business cycle, which holds that government manipulation of the money supply sets the stage for the familiar "boom-bust" phases of the modern market.
-He then details the inflationary policies of the Federal Reserve from 1921 to 1929 as evidence that the depression was essentially caused not by speculation, but by government and central bank interference in the market.
+Rothbard argues that it was Herbert Hoover's interventionist response, not laissez-faire inaction, that deepened and prolonged the Great Depression.
+Drawing from the Austrian theory of the business cycle, he argues that government manipulation of money supply creates the "boom-bust" cycle in modern economies through malinvestment.
+Thus, he contends the Federal Reserve's inflationary policies from 1921 to 1929 primed the crash, making the depression the product of government and central-bank interference rather than of unrestrained private speculation.